 Low carb: Low-carb diets require you to cut back on sugary foods, like pasta, pizza, cake, and bread.
 They tend to substitute these calorie- and carb-dense foods with an increase in protein, vegetables, and fats.
 Some diets suggest cutting back on carbohydrates, while other diets are entirely predicated on their full elimination or close to it.

-Low sugar: Diets that are considered low in sugar approach this from a couple different ways.
+Low sugar: Diets that are considered low in sugar approach this in a couple of different ways.
 Some recommend reducing or eliminating the amount of sugar in your everyday diet and suggest sugar substitutes like Stevia, Splenda, or Equal.
 Other diets recommend limiting naturally occurring sugar and controlling your intake of certain foods, particularly fruit.

 Low-processed food: Many diets highlight the benefits of cutting out processed food, particularly fast food.
 Others are a bit more stringent and cut out foods in the frozen aisle, canned foods, and other packaged foods.
 Even stricter diets advise against prepared foods and recommend that you prepare all aspects of your meal before consuming.